etri/nest-compiler/README.md

 [The following instructions have been tested on Ubuntu 16.04 and 18.04]

-In order to build Glow on Ubuntu it is necessary to install a few packages.
+In order to build NEST-C on Ubuntu it is necessary to install a few packages.
 The following command should install the required dependencies:

   ```bash